 By Vince Cooper

 Many great players can look back and wonder how their career might have panned out were it not for the two great conflicts of the 20th century.
-As in both cases football was suspended, stars went off to don military uniform and protect their loved ones and their freedom instead of plying their trade in front of adoring fans.
+As in both cases football was suspended, stars went off to don military uniform and protect their loved ones instead of plying their trade in front of adoring fans.
 And many were left to wonder ‘what might have been’.

 One of those for whom this had a major effect during the 1914-18 conflict was Harry Hampton, Aston Villa’s goalscoring star.

-Hampton had already captured the game’s major honours and represented his country but, at 29 when the Great War broke out and at the prime of his career, he surely must have felt he could have achieved even more.
+Hampton had already captured all of the game’s major honours and represented his country but, at 29 when the Great War broke out and at the prime of his career, he surely must have felt he could have achieved even more.
 By the time he returned to the game after hostilities were over, his best days were clearly behind him, and he could do no more than look back and wonder about what might have been.

 Hampton’s exploits at Wellington brought him to the attention of league clubs.
 It was Aston Villa and their shrewd Scottish boss George Ramsay who moved quickest, parting with £120 to bring the 19-year-old to Villa Park in April 1904.